Plas yn Rhiw countryside walk

 An entire family would have lived in this tiny dwelling which was most likely a ‘tŷ unnos’.
 These dwellings would have been built on common land, and if built in one night the house would be theirs and the land surrounding it to a distance that an axe could be thrown.
 It still has its original layout with a crog loft, a sleeping loft over the half of a cottage furthest from the cooking hearth.

 Continue back down following the stone wall to the pathway leading to your left.
 Look out for the cottagers' pig sty built into the slope on your right.
 This is one of only three of this kind in Wales and is a listed building.

 Frondeg pig sty

 The fact that such effort was made to build the sty shows the importance of the pig to the household.
 Pigs were slaughtered during November and the meat was salted to last the family through the winter.

-A little further along the path, before you go down the slope into the middle of the forest, look out for the old Baptist well.
+Follow the waymarkers and continue through the forest.
+Before you go down the slope into the middle of the forest, bear right and look out for the old Baptist well.
 It's on the pilgrims' route to Bardsey Island.

 Go through the gate and follow the track round to a galvanised shed, where our staff cut up felled trees.
 About 165 yards (150m) further on take a small path on your left, leading off the main track to the wildlife pond.

 This pond is a haven for wildlife.
 Nine species of dragonfly and damselfly are found here, as well as a rare water plantain.
 This pond was created in 2000, following strong winds that destroyed a section of the conifer plantation.
 The only plants introduced here were alder, hawthorn and hazel; all the others have seeded naturally.